erincayaz/obsidian-colored-text/README.md

 This is a plugin for [Obsidian](https://obsidian.md/) for adding colored texts to your notes.

-> This plugin is still in development.
-The features implemented and the way to use them are not final.
-Any suggestion regarding those is appreciated.

 ## Features

 - There are slots for storing colors which can be in the status bar.
 By default, the number of slots is set to 5, but it can be adjusted to any value between 1 and 20 in the settings.